Tube Guitar Amp Overdrive

 A beam tetrode's control grid and screen grid are precisely aligned to shield the screen from electrons to reduce electron impact and screen current.

 Since a screen resistor will restrict the flow of electrons off the screen and cause a buildup of electrons, a screen resistor will accelerate screen voltage drop and gain shift distortion and so quicken the transition from clean to distortion.
-Increasing the resistance value of the screen resistor will increase the overdrive screen voltage drop and therefore increase the drop in gain caused by the lower voltage screen.
-Adding screen resistance also slows the screen voltage recovery time which tends to "soften" the overdrive tone.
+Increasing the resistance value of the screen resistor will increase the overdrive screen voltage drop and therefore decrease gain.
+Lower gain during overdrive causes compression and increases sustain.
+Adding screen resistance also slows the screen voltage recovery time which tends to have an "averaging" effect on the voltage drop and "soften" the overdrive tone.

-In other words, increasing screen resistance increases the intensity of the screen voltage drop and its gain reduction distortion but makes the voltage changes less dynamic.
+In other words, increasing screen resistance increases the screen voltage drop and its gain reduction distortion but makes the voltage changes slower and less dynamic.

-The addition of a screen-to-cathode screen capacitor can reduce the chance of oscillation but more importantly add a time-variance factor to screen voltage drop gain shift distortion.
-The capacitor is charged by screen current and its charge/discharge cycle can alter the character of pentode and beam tetrode distortion with added complexity.
-The addition of a screen cap and trying different cap values may be worth experimentation.
+The addition of a screen-to-cathode screen capacitor can reduce the chance of oscillation but more importantly adds a time-variance factor to screen voltage drop and its gain shift distortion.
+The capacitor is charged by screen current and acts as an electron reservoir.
+The cap's charge/discharge cycle can alter the character of pentode and beam tetrode distortion with added complexity.
+The addition of a screen cap and trying different cap values may be worth experimentation when tuning an amp's power amp overdrive tone.

 Grid Stopper & Screen Resistors Mounted to the Power Tube Sockets